 - Make sure your grease trap is properly installed for lesser headaches.

 - Check your grease trap regularly.
 There may already be clogging or blockage.

 - Do not pour oil (or any other type of waste that goes down in the trap, really) carelessly.

 - Also, as a follow up to the 3rd tip, reduce the amount of oil, grease, fats, or other food waste from going into the trap.
 You can block these wastes by using a steel strainer.

 - NEVER clean the grease trap yourself.
 That is what we, the professionals, are here for.

 Using enzymes as an effective grease trap cleaning solution

 One effective thing used for cleaning grease traps we want to discuss is by using enzymes.
 Basically, they use bacteria (yes, the good ones, no, not the bad ones) in the detergent to break down the oil or grease waste.
-Here is an example you can look at.

 The main reason not to look in a grease trap is it smells and it is unpleasant.
 It also has very limited value; you can not tell if it needs cleaning or not.